rgeraldes24/solc/docs/yul.rst

 not take a value to return, it just exits the functions and the function will return whatever values are currently assigned to the return variable(s).

-Note that the EVM dialect has a built-in function called ``return`` that quits the full execution context (internal message call) and not just the current yul function.
+Note that the ZVM dialect has a built-in function called ``return`` that quits the full execution context (internal message call) and not just the current yul function.